2023 RAV Staff in Bendigo.

 Country: Wurundjeri | Pronouns: They/Them

-Bec has been an active member of the Naarm/Melbourne community broadcasting sector & music industry for the past 7 years; volunteering and working at Triple R, SYN Media and as a freelance DJ and events producer.
+Bec has been an active member of the Naarm/Melbourne community broadcasting sector and music industry for the past 7 years; volunteering and working at Triple R, SYN Media and as a freelance DJ and events producer.
 Their involvement in radio has spanned announcing, producing, membership administration, events production, engagement and strategy.
 Joining RAV from SYN Media, Bec previously managed SYN’s community building, professional development events and most recently spearheaded an all ages, accessible, day party to celebrate 20 years of SYN.
 Driven by community, connection and collaboration, Bec is excited to be working with RAV’s membership community.

 Alexander Hammond, Salesforce Administrator